 4. // Patterns

 Patterns bring visual interest to a room.
 One way to bring patterns into a room is by using wallpaper.
 My friend helped me wallpaper my baby’s nursery.
-You can find beautiful floral wallpaper at Anthropologie, ocean waves on Etsy, or even farmhouse plaid wallpaper on Amazon.
+A great place to find stunning wallpaper is Photowall.
+They have everything from kid’s wallpaper to modern, to coastal (my personal favorite!)
+You can find any pattern to match any personality and age.

 Step One is to remove any unpleasant smells.
 I have a baby, so I understand unpleasant smells.
 Take out the trash.
 Empty the diaper bin.
 Clean out the fridge.
 Then if the weather permits, open the windows.
 Nothing can clear out the air better than some fresh air.